 R&D starts at Biobot, MIT, and Harvard on how to incorporate sewage test data into forecast models.

-If you represent a government entity or wastewater facility, or if you want to encourage your city to send us samples, we want to talk to you.
+If you represent a government entity or wastewater facility, we want to talk to you.
 Fill out this form and someone from our team will be in touch.